OceanPositive/badabook-ios/README.md

 ## License

-This library is released under the MIT license.
+This project is released under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for details.